 - We are exploring the integration of automated speech-to-text services as an adjunct to manual caption writing.

-Inclusive Media and Design and Charles Silverman have been evolving CapScribe for years.
-We are thrilled to be working with The Accessible Media Production Graduate Certificate Program and students at Mohawk College as we build a more powerful editor for the creation of inclusive and accessible media.
+We were thrilled to be working with The Accessible Media Production Graduate Certificate Program and students at Mohawk College in our initial round to build a more powerful editor for the creation of inclusive and accessible media.